DreamXLab/DreamXLab.github.io/_pages/about.md

 Engineer_and_Economic_Consultant:
   enabled: true
   content: "While I devote most of my time to advancing AI and robotics, I may occasionally engage in engineering and economics consulting when opportunities align with relevance, interest, and real-world impact.
 I approach these engagements not only as a contributor but also as a learner, leveraging them to extract use-case intelligence and structural insights that inform both research and innovation.
 In engineering, I provide expertise in construction, infrastructure, and energy systems, with a particular focus on data center design, delivery, and operations.
 In economics, I provide expertise in capital project planning, freight and logistics strategy, digital transformation, automation and technology adoption, as well as market and policy intelligence."
+Educator:
+  enabled: true
+  content: "Civil engineering is far more than it is often perceived to be—“digging dirt,” “pouring concrete,” or “counting traffic.”
+It encompasses every dimension of what, where, and how we inhabit, sustain, and evolve life on Earth and beyond in daily life and under extreme conditions.
+It is a discipline fundamentally rooted in service to humanity and the advancement of civilization.
+As an educator, I view teaching not as the transfer of knowledge, but as a shared intellectual expedition.
+I engage with students across disciplines and levels, learning and evolving together as we envision and engineer the future of our natural and built environments.
+Together, we ground emerging technologies in the realities of how people live, move, connect, and create, transforming grand challenges into pathways for progress and lasting impact."
 announcements:
   enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items